-New Graphic will have a mill and several converting plants in 7 foreign countries and will sell its products worldwide.
-For 2006, before intercompany eliminations, net sales from operations outside of the U.S. represented approximately 21% of Graphic's net sales and approximately 5% of BCH's net sales.
+New Graphic will have several converting plants in 7 foreign countries and will sell its products worldwide.
+For 2006, before intercompany eliminations, net sales from operations outside of the U.S. represented approximately 17% of Graphic's net sales and approximately 5% of BCH's net sales.
 New Graphic's revenues from export sales will fluctuate with changes in foreign currency exchange rates.
 At December 31, 2006, approximately 8% of Graphic's total assets and approximately 4% of BCH's total assets were denominated in currencies other than the U.S. dollar.
-New Graphic will have significant operations in countries that use the Swedish krona, the British pound sterling, the Australian dollar, the Japanese yen, the Euro, the Canadian dollar and the Mexican peso as their functional currencies.
-New Graphic cannot predict major currency fluctuations.
+New Graphic will have significant operations in countries that use the British pound sterling, the Australian dollar, the Japanese yen, the Euro, the Canadian dollar and the Mexican peso as their functional currencies.
 New Graphic will continue to pursue Graphic's currency hedging program in order to limit the impact of foreign currency exchange fluctuations on financial results.